jan-lehmkuhl/FreeCAD-CfdOf-workflow/doc/installation-openfoam.md

     sudo add-apt-repository http://dl.openfoam.org/ubuntu
     sudo apt-get update

-then you can install
+then you can install with following command.
+Linux will download the needed files from the previous defined repository.

     sudo apt-get -y install openfoam7

 change .bashrc
 ---------------------------------------------------------------------
-after installation Ubuntu should know where he finds the OpenFOAM binaries.
+after installation Ubuntu should know where he finds the OpenFOAM binaries, so that you can call them from the terminal.

-    gedit .bashrc
+    nano .bashrc

 paste in the `.bashrc` textfile following line: